AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-25-format-code-on-save-vs-code-eslint.md

 This should cover most bases.
 You can extend the rules and environments as needed or even install additional ESLint plugins.
 See the ESLint docs for [the full list of rules](https://eslint.org/docs/rules/).

-> **Heads up**: If you're used to adding trailing commas to JSON in JavaScript, be careful.
-This can break your ESLint config.
-VS Code should warn you if you add a trailing comma.
+> **Heads up**: Don't add trailing commas to your ESLint config if you're writing it in JSON.

 ##### TypeScript ESLint Config